AbdulSami455/SamSend-EmailMarketingTool-with-aws_python_selenium_html-css/README.md

 3. Create Email Templates in Aws Ses.
 4. Send an Email with the Template.
 5. Update Templates already stored in Ses.
-6. Get Templates Data in S3
+6. Get Templates Data in S3.
-7.
+7. Enter and Fetch Data in DynamoDb.